GuccIsabelle/library_project/README.md

 #### `assets` and `library` sub-folders

-The `assets` folder contain a bunch of `.txt` files used to form the document (in this case, all of the books).
+The `assets` folders contain a bunch of `.txt` files used to form the document (in this case, all of the books).
 Every file contain one type of Class field, like `ID` or `author` , and then the `FilesToBookIntoXML` Class converts everything into `.xml` and store them in the `library` folder.

 ## User